-Some of these are penultimate drafts.
+My work is available for download at my PhilPeople profile.
+Some of the papers archived there are penultimate drafts.
 Please cite the final, published version.
-The rest are drafty drafts.
-Cite and circulate if you will, but don’t hold me to them.
+(Others are drafty drafts.
+Cite and circulate if you will, but don’t hold me to them.)

 Evolutionary debunking arguments start with a premise about the influence of evolutionary forces on our evaluative beliefs, and conclude that we are not justified in those beliefs.
 The value realist holds that there are attitude-independent evaluative truths.
 But the debunker argues that we have no reason to think that the evolutionary forces that shaped human evaluative attitudes would track those truths.
 Worse yet, we seem to have a good reason to think that they wouldn’t: evolutionary forces select for creatures with characteristics that correlate with survival and genetic fitness, and beliefs that increase a creature’s fitness and chances of survival plausibly come apart from the true evaluative beliefs.
 My aim in this paper is to show that no plausible evolutionary debunking argument can both have force against the value realist and not collapse into a more general skeptical argument.
 I begin by presenting what I take to be the best version of the debunker’s challenge.
 I then argue that we have good reason to be suspicious of evolutionary debunking arguments.
 The trouble with these arguments stems precisely from their evolutionary premise.
 The most ambitious of these threaten to self-defeat: they rely on an evolutionary premise that is too strong.
 In more modest debunking arguments, on the other hand, the evolutionary premise is idle.
 I conclude that there is little hope for evolutionary debunking arguments.
 This is bad news for the debunker who hoped that the cold, hard scientific facts about our origins would debunk our evaluative beliefs.
 She has much to do to convince us that her challenge is successful.